Mohamedahmedjust/Tableau-Project---Sales/README.md

 # Tableau-Project---Sales
-This is an excel and tableau  project for sales report for a sweets comapny
+This is a tableau  project.
+Sales report for a sweets comapny.

+# Tasks:
+Creating a dashboared in tableau with differnet visulizations Total shipemnts to each country
+Total boxes sold
+Total amount of sales
+Top 10 sales person by country